RasaHQ/rasa/docs/README.md

 When a new docs version has been released, we'll need to do the following manual steps:
 - Remove all the callouts from previous versions, with the exception of experimental features.
 You can find those using `:::info` or `:::caution` in all the docs files.
-- Update the wording and links of the top banner, configured in `docusaurus.config.js` in `announcementBar`.
+- Update the wording of the top banner, configured in `docusaurus.config.js` in `announcementBar`: update the Rasa versions that are mentioned and link to the now previous major version documentation.
-- Update Netlify redirects in `netflify.toml`, under `# Redirects for latest version permalinks`
+- Update Netlify redirects in `netflify.toml`, under `# Redirects for latest version permalinks`, by adjusting the version number to the now new major version.